bellmit/attic/README.md

 Using [Dropwizard](https://dropwizard.io/) on Heroku?
 This module takes care of some common cases automatically.

+## Dropwizard Versions

+Versions up to `0.2.0` are compatible with Dropwizard 0.8.x.
+Versions from `1.0.0` upward are compatible with Dropwizard 0.9.x.

 ## Installing

 All modules are hosted on Bintray's JCenter repository.